 JOIN LOGIN JOIN

 new imperial knight defernder model product shot with art background of other warhamemr 40k imperial knights The new Imperial Knights Defender blends firepower with protection in Warhammer 40k.
-Our review breaks down its role, rules, and how it boosts your Knight army.
+Our review breaks down its role, rules, and even how to magnetize it.

 Games Workshop revealed their new Warhammer 40k Imperial Knights codex and the so-called “new” Imperial Knight Defender kit, and let’s be honest, it’s not the splash we were hoping for.
 One extra sprue tacked onto an existing frame doesn’t really scream innovation.